Harvard Girl: Biography of Liu Yiting

 Liu was raised in Chengdu, the capital of Sichuan province.
 Liu's parents, believers in the value of early childhood education, subjected her to a rigorous education since she was just 15 days old.
 For example, to ensure that someone was always talking to Liu, they invited relatives over to the house.
 They also had her participate in "character-building" physical exercises such as swimming, jumping rope, and holding ice in her hands for extended periods of time.
 Liu also acted in a soap opera when she was five years old.

-While in high school, Liu met then Gibson, Dunn & Crutcher partner Larry L. Simms, a Dartmouth and BU Law alumnus and former U.S. Navy Lieutenant who clerked for Supreme Court justice Byron White and worked as Deputy Assistant Attorney General for the Office of Legal Counsel from 1975 to 1985.
+While in high school, Liu met then Gibson, Dunn & Crutcher partner Larry L. Simms, a Dartmouth ('66) and Boston University Law (’73) alumnus and former Navy communications officer who, having served as editor-in-chief of the BU Law Review, clerked for Supreme Court Justice Byron White for October Term 1974, coming from the chambers of Judge James L. Oakes of U.S. Court of Appeals for the Second Circuit.
+He then worked at Reporters Committee for Freedom of the Press for one year and joined DOJ's Office of Legal Counsel in 1976, rising to the rank of Deputy Assistant Attorney General (DAAG) with a breif period during 1981 presidential transition serving as Acting Assistant Attorney General (AAG), and left in 1985 for parntership at Gibson Dunn until retiring in 2005.
 With Simms' assistance, Liu participated in a student exchange program sponsored by Washington-Beijing Scholastic Exchange, Inc., of which Simms was the founder and President, and visited America in 1998.
 This experience changed her views about life in America, because like many Chinese citizens, most of her impressions about America came from Hollywood, and when she came to the country she was "surprised that [she] didn't see any street fights or police-car chases".
 The program also piqued her interest in American universities, where she realized she would be able to study a variety of subjects.